VineelaShaik/ENCODER8TO3DATAFLOW/README.md

 */

 **RTL LOGIC FOR Encoder 8 To 3 in Dataflow Modelling**

 ![Screenshot 2024-04-03 103246](https://github.com/VineelaShaik/ENCODER8TO3DATAFLOW/assets/144340862/e3177c7d-99b9-4060-96b9-ad41e58630d9)

 **TIMING DIGRAMS FOR Encoder 8 To 3 in Dataflow Modelling**

 ![Screenshot 2024-04-03 103846](https://github.com/VineelaShaik/ENCODER8TO3DATAFLOW/assets/144340862/2df567ca-3055-4e59-8317-172e8c34f385)

 **RESULTS**

+Therefore the code for encoder8to3 has been successfully executed.